Inside TSP’s story is international performer, educator Zuleikha

 Cultivating greater health and resilience to enliven self-worth and heart centered leadership through innovative self-care movement programs, locally and globally.

-TSP serves girls, women, children and families, indigenous communities, health centers, survivors of domestic abuse, school children and teachers, and those suffering from the effects of trauma.
+Serving girls, women, and families, indigenous communities, health centers, survivors of domestic abuse, school children, and those suffering from illness and trauma.

-TSP was created in 2001 by ZULEIKHA to address the lack of wellness education and resources for girls and women locally and internationally and to bring rejuvenation, leadership and self-care skills to girls, women, children, families and communities.
+TSP was created in 2001 by Zuleikha to address the lack of wellness education and resources locally and internationally and to bring rejuvenation and self-care skills to girls, women, children, families and communities.